jewertow/envoy-playground/tunneling-outbound-traffic/README.md

-# Tunneling traffic via TcpProxy
+# Tunneling outbound traffic

+This repository contains samples of tunneling TCP over HTTP as it's currently implemented in Istio for TCP and TLS services.

 ## Usage